Irreversible entropy production, from quantum to classical

-In fact, the net entropy production in the process will be simply the sum (at the stochastic level) of the entropy produced in each infinitesimal quench: $\sigma = \sigma_1 + \ldots + \sigma_N$.
-Since the system thermalizes completely after each quench, the $\sigma_i$'s will be statistically independent of each other.
-As a consequence, the problem reduces to that of a sum of independent (but not necessarily identically distributed) random variables.
-Conveniently, the CGF for a sum of independent variables will be the sum of the CGFs of each one.
-Thus, the full CGF of $\sigma$ reads
+In fact, the net entropy production will be simply the sum of the entropy produced in each quench: $\sigma = \sigma_1 + \ldots + \sigma_N$.
+And since the system fully thermalizes at each step, the $\sigma_i$'s are statistically independent.
+The full CGF is hence $K_\sigma(\lambda) = \sum_{i=1}^N K_{\sigma_i}(\lambda)$, and the intuition from a single quench directly carries over to quasi-static (non-infinitesimal) process.

-where $\delta H_i = H_{i+1} - H_i$ are the infinitesimal changes of the Hamiltonian in each step.
-This result shows that all the intuition discussed above, on the CGF of a single quench, immediately carries over to the case of a quasi-static (non-infinitesimal) process.